-Regulated Contaminant Units COMPLIANCE ACCHIEVED RUL 90th Percent January - June ile Result July - December Source of Contamination Lead PPB Yes 15 0 (0 samples out of 20 exceeded the action level) 0 (0 samples out of 20 exceeded the action level) Corrosion of household plumbing systems, erosion of natural deposits

-0.0596 0.0623 Copper PPM Yes 13 (0 samples out of 20 (0 samples out of Corrosion of household plumbing Copper 11111 105 1.5 exceeded the action 20 exceeded the systems, erosion of natural deposits level) action level)
+Regulated Contaminant Units COMPLIANCE ACCHIEVED RUL 90 th Percentile Result January - June July - December 0 f Results July - December Source of Contamination Lead PPB Yes 15 0 (0 samples out of 20 exceeded the action level) 0 (0 samples out of 20 exceeded the action level) All results were <2 ppb All results were <2 ppb Corrosion of household plumbing systems, erosion of natural deposits Copper PPM Yes 1.3 0.0761 (0 samples out of 20 exceeded the action level) 0.0311 (0 samples out of 20 exceeded the action level) <0.006 - 0.0571 mg/L <0.002 - 0.0992 mg/L Corrosion of household plumbing systems, erosion of natural deposits

 LEAD AND COPPER.
-COMPLIANCE WITH THE LEAD AND COPPER RULE IS BASED ON THE 90TH PERCENTILE RESULT FROM POINTS OF USE IN THE DISTRIBUTION SYSTEM COLLECTED IN 2023.
+COMPLIANCE WITH THE LEAD AND COPPER RULE IS BASED ON THE 90^{TH} PERCENTILE RESULT FROM POINTS OF USE IN THE DISTRIBUTION SYSTEM COLLECTED IN 2024.
 KINNELON WATER IS ON A MONITORING SAMPLE OF TWENTY SAMPLES EVERY SIX MONTHS.